-Interactive Neighborhood for Kids returns in Gainesville after flooding damage repaired
+Interactive Neighborhood for Kids returns in Gainesville after flooding damage r

 The Interactive Neighborhood for Kids in Gainesville reopened Friday, Feb.
 1, with new exhibits and a sigh of relief after being closed for months following flooding and water damage last summer.

 “It’s so much fun to hear the kids running and laughing now,” said Executive Director Mandy Volpe.

 With dozens of families enjoying the exhibits, Volpe thanked the many volunteers and board members on hand who had helped clean and restore INK.

 “You guys are incredible,” Volpe said.
 “You know the countless hours that we put in here.”

 In September, a small fire set off the sprinkler system in the pottery studio area, and water damage destroyed exhibits along the back portion of the nonprofit children’s play museum.

 Carts, boxes and cabinets of damaged toys, books and play equipment were cleared out, mold prevention conducted and the carpeting was replaced.